-Cindy is Arizona Bureau Chief and a National Correspondent for the Los Angeles Times where she covers the Southwestern United States, focusing on border and immigration issues.
+Cindy is a Staff Writer for the Los Angeles Times where she covers border and immigration issues.

 Carcamo is a recipient of the French-American Foundation’s 2012 Immigration Journalism Award for her Slake magazine narrative about the first 48 hours of a deportee’s life after his return to Guatemala on an Immigration and Customs Enforcement flight from the U.S.

 She was a fellow for International Center for Journalists’ 2012 “Bringing Home the World” Program where she wrote a three-part series for the Orange County Register about how the Pacific Ocean has become the latest route for human smuggling into the United States from Mexico.